If your expensive, over-the-counter skin creams aren’t doing it for you, you should consider a topical prescription.

-Acne is a skin condition that occurs when hair follicles are clogged with dead skin cells and oil from the skin (sebum).
+It occurs when hair follicles are clogged with dead skin cells and oil from the skin.
 It is characterized by blackheads, whiteheads, pimples, oily skin, and possible scarring.

 Tretinoin, also known as all-trans retinoic acid (ATRA), is a medicated form of vitamin A, or retinoid, used to treat acne.
 It is also used off-label to reduce the appearance of aging and fine wrinkles, stretch marks, and rough skin.

 Not to be confused with isotretinoin, tretinoin is applied to the skin as a topical cream, ointment, or gel, and works by affecting the development of skin cells to decrease the number and severity of acne pimples and promote quick healing of pimples that do develop.
 Although the way tretinoin works isn’t fully understood, retinoids such as tretinoin are important regulators of cell reproduction, proliferation, and differentiation.
 Topical tretinoin is one of the most effective and widely used acne treatments on the market today but should not be used by women who are pregnant.

 Tretinoin is a generally safe and effective medication.
 However, some users experience side effects.